goncalovirginia/CCS/report_tp2.md

 In order to test and evaluate the application deployed to Kubernetes, the Artillery scripts used in the first project were adapted to meet testing conditions (see [Annex section](#a3)).
 Additionally, alike the first project's evaluation, the data provided in this section is based on response time when running the corresponding Artillery scripts.

-**Note:** The target field must be changed in both scripts to match the port exposed by the Kubernetes service.
+**Note:** The target field must be changed in both scripts to match the application IP exposed by the Kubernetes service.

 * **create-users.yml**